randyzhong/OS-X-HP-EliteDesk-800-G2-DM-Clover/README.md

 # macOS Big Sur Support
+This new release support Big Sur (May 16, 2021) now!
-Go to [OpenCore version](https://github.com/randyzhong/HP-EliteDesk-800-G2-DM-Hackintosh) to get Big Sur support!
+Or you can go to [OpenCore version](https://github.com/randyzhong/HP-EliteDesk-800-G2-DM-Hackintosh) for the OpenCore version

 # OS-X-HP-EliteDesk-800-G2-DM-Clover
 This repository contains the files and scripts to install macOS on the HP EliteDesk 800 G2 Desktop Mini Business PC (35 W/65 W).